AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/index.md

 A PDF Electronic Seal API workflow involves the following:

 * **PDF Document**: A PDF document as an input file.
-The maximum size of the PDF cannot exceed 100MB.
+The maximum size of the PDF cannot exceed 100 MB.
 * **Sealing Parameters**: Parameters  specifying the seal's format, visibility and appearance along with the digital certificate credentials information.
-For details, see [sealing parameters](gettingstarted#api-parameters).
+For details, see [sealing parameters](./howtos/electronic-seal-api.md/#api-parameters).
 * **Seal Image**: The API accepts an **optional** image as a background for seal appearance which overrides the default seal image.
-The maximum size of the seal image cannot exceed 2MB.
+The maximum size of the seal image cannot exceed 5 MB.
 Supported image formats are JPEG, PNG and PDF only.

 ## Supported Trust Service Providers